Booze rules at Millennium Park.

 The new season of Grant Park concerts is out.
 I’ll have those posts up later this month.
 Here are the security protocols instituted at Millennium Park.
 Download the Millennium Park Rules (PDF)

-Beginning May 19, Millennium Park will implement a security perimeter and bag check for all concerts and events that take place at the Jay Pritzker Pavilion.
-I haven’t been over there but I’ve heard that they’ve also installed strategically placed planters to prevent someone from driving into the Park.
+Millennium Park implemented a security perimeter and bag check for all concerts and events that take place at the Jay Pritzker Pavilion.
 Firearms, knives and other weapons will be prohibited.
 So like Blues Fest there will be restricted entry points into the park and bag searches for all concerts.

-Outside alcohol will be prohibited at the seven Jay Pritzker Pavilion events with the highest attendance:
+Outside alcohol will be prohibited at the six Jay Pritzker Pavilion events with the highest attendance:

 - July 4: Grant Park Music Festival Independence Day Salute